sweght/FEM-Protocol/docs/Flagship-Use-Cases.md

 # **FEM Protocol Flagship Use Cases: Secure Hosted Embodiment**

-The **FEM Protocol** introduces a revolutionary paradigm for AI agent collaboration that moves beyond simple remote procedure calls (RPC) to a model of **Secure Delegated Control**.
+The **FEM Protocol** introduces a new paradigm for AI agent collaboration that moves beyond simple remote procedure calls (RPC) to a model of **Secure Delegated Control**.
 The core concept is **Hosted Embodiment**: a *host* environment can securely offer a "body"—a sandboxed set of capabilities—for a *guest* agent's "mind" to inhabit and control.

 This enables a new class of powerful, collaborative applications.
-This document details three primary flagship examples that demonstrate the transformative potential of hosted embodiment.
+This document details three primary flagship examples that demonstrate the potential of hosted embodiment.

 ## **Use Case 1: The Live2D Guest System (Collaborative Virtual Presence)**